Visiting the beautiful Pyramids of Giza

 Visiting The First Pyramids

 When visiting the pyramids, it’s best to start with the oldest ones first.
-These were the precursors to the famous Pyramids of Giza, where the pharaohs and architects learned important lessons to build the great ones.
-These sites are also less visited, making them ideal in times of heavier tourism.
+The not as famous ones.
+So many people skip these, but I think it’s important to understand the more famous pyramids, the Pyramids of Giza.
+The first pyramids were the precursors to the famous Pyramids of Giza, where the pharaohs and architects learned important lessons.
+These sites are also less visited, and less crowded, making them even better.

 Built for Pharaoh Djoser of Dynasty III, the Stepped Pyramid is considered the first pyramid built by the Egyptians.